 This is the eighth in our series of interviews with translators from all over the globe.
 Translation is a very diverse industry - we want to introduce some of the people behind making the world a more multilingual place.

 Can you tell us a bit about yourself?

 I come from Ireland and have been translating for more than a decade.
 I am an Authorised Swedish-English translator and currently live in Brazil.
 I hold a Law degree from Queens' University Belfast and a Masters degree in European Intellectual Property Law from Stockholm University.
 I worked in the financial sector for many years before embarking on my translation career.
 Due to my background, I specialise in financial/legal texts.
 I also assist clients with Portuguese language translations and other language combinations.
-You can contact me via Twitter, LinkedIn and via my website.
+You can contact me via Twitter, or LinkedIn.

 How did you decide to be a translator?
 What makes you passionate about languages?

 I had a flair for languages at school and enjoyed reading and writing, so in some ways my translation career has been a natural evolution.
 I had the good fortune to live in Sweden for many years and picked up the Swedish language pretty quickly.
 Having worked in a quite rigid banking environment for several years, I found it exciting and challenging to open my own language business.
 I started off by teaching financial/legal English but before long I began to focus my energy on translation.
 I immediately knew that it was the career for me and I haven't looked back since.

 What have you done to improve your translation skills in the last year?

 Being a translator is all about continuous learning and improvement.
 Hopefully with each year, I become an even better translator.
 I try to keep up with my languages and read newspapers and books.
 I also attend conferences, which are often a great source of inspiration and tips regarding translation resources.

 How do you prepare for a translation project?

 I do a lot of background research before commencing a new project.
 I only accept assignments that I am comfortable with in terms of subject-matter.